khiari-youssef/MovieRepoComposeApp/README.md

 #  Notice :
-### The API Key should be provided once you clone the repository in a file named: 'env.properties' for safety reasons, by default it will provide and empty string to make sure the build doesn't fail and shows error screen when the app is launched.
+### The API Key should be provided once you clone the repository in a file named: 'env.properties' for safety reasons, by default it will provide an empty string to make sure the build doesn't fail and shows error screen when the app is launched.